CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-04-certificate-misconfigurations.md

 ## Part 3 — Misconfiguration Scenarios
 Analyze each scenario and determine **why the certificate would fail or cause problems in production systems.**

-Document your analysis in a file named:
+Document your analysis in your repo in the submissions folder:

-  misconfiguration-analysis.md

-Save it inside:

-  labs/03-week-03-certificate-anatomy/submissions/misconfiguration-analysis/
+   lab/03-week-03-certificate-anatomy/submissions/misconfiguration-analysis.md

 ---